 The Summer Camp is delivered through the NurtureStore website.
 You can also choose to use the private Facebook group and Instagram.
 You will receive Joining Instructions and the two ebook downloads as soon as you purchase the camp.
 Once the course commences you will receive a daily email to access that day’s materials.

 When does the Workshop start?

 Do I need to join the classes at a certain time of day?

 No, you can do the Summer Camp to suit your own timetable.
 It has been designed to work throughout the time zones.
 You’ll receive a daily email from Cathy, and she will be available through the four weeks in the private Facebook group.
-You can use the daily materials to fit your own reading and projects to your personal timetable, joining in with the community on Facebook and Instagram throughout the four weeks whenever you want to.
+You can use the daily materials to fit your own reading and projects to your personal timetable, joining in with the community on Facebook and Instagram throughout the summer whenever you want to.

 How much time each week will I need to devote to the Summer Camp?

 You can take part in as much of the Summer Camp as you want to.
 You might like to do an art project for an hour or so each day, Monday to Friday.
 You might devote an afternoon each week, or enjoy art time at the weekend.
 It’s flexible so you can make it work with your summer plans, and dive as deep into the materials as you like.

 How long will I have access to the Summer Camp materials?

 Once purchased, the course ebooks are yours to keep.
-The main course materials are available to you throughout the duration of the course (July 4th 2016 through July 31st 2016) and until the end of September 2016.
+The online course materials are available to you until the end of September 2016.

 What technology do I need to join in with the Summer Camp?